 For job seekers, being part of Appen crowdsourcing has many benefits: flexible hours, competitive pay, home-based work and the opportunity to help improve the quality of web content.
 It’s a combination that works for a broad spectrum of people.
 “We find that students, stay-at-home moms, and seniors with computer skills and extra time on their hands match up well with crowd work,” says Kerri.
 “We also work with a lot of military spouses or other people who have moved to foreign countries and are looking for work.”

 One longtime crowd worker, a student, worked for Appen throughout her time in graduate school.
 The income helped cover the basics while she achieved her master’s degree.
 Another success story is a stay-at-home mom whose husband lost his job.
 She worked for Appen to help make ends meet while still staying home with her kids during the transition time while her husband looked for and landed his next job.

 Responding to demand

 Crowds are a great solution for evaluating technology because they can quickly respond to the fast pace of change in the industry.
 For example, artificial intelligence (AI) is becoming a larger part of our lives, appearing in everything from cars to phones to in-home personal assistants.
-Still in a relatively early stage, AI is constantly improving, but it relies on data to get better.
+Still in a relatively early stage, AI is constantly improving, but it relies on huge amounts of training data to get better.
 “Behind all this AI, humans still need to touch the data,” says Kerri.
 “We still need human power to teach computers the subtleties of identifying data, language, dialects, etc.”

 Recently, Appen’s Language Resources team has expanded to meet the increased demand from AI solutions, including building linguist crowds and a new office in Detroit to better support our work for clients making the voice-operated infotainment units in new automobiles.
 Our ability to quickly scale up or shift priorities is in part due to our smart use of crowds.